Thursday, March 26, 2009

 Bresson's camera notes the dramatic contrast between Guenevere's soft plush clothing and Lancelot's severe metal armor, a metaphor for the contrast between her supple stubbornness and his brittle pride.
 The metaphor is pushed further when Bresson presents Guenevere's naked body being bathed: with its slim limbs and full, rounded buttocks looked upon with a level (if, one senses, tender) camera lens.
 One might say one has glimpsed at what Lancelot swore undying fealty to, nor is it unworthy of the tribute.
 Guenevere may seem selfish but the consistently privileged position of her figure in Bresson's mis-en-scene (she's an equal of the film's eponymous hero), the passion suggested by her eyes and voice and words, the gloriously obvious physical splendor of her (lovingly lit and framed) body argues eloquently for the gravity of her cause--a cause that will lead to the downfall of Lancelot and his fellow knights.

-Bresson skims lightly over the drama that follows, referring to offscreen battles and informing us of who is wounded and why; Gawain expires along the way, believing all the while in his idealised knight (or, if you like, remaining willfully blind as to the identity of his killer)--all to allow sufficient time for the final apocalypse.
-Bresson prepares for this with a montage sequence that builds momentum the way the earlier tournament built out of carefully chosen and presented elements: bright blankets thrown over horses' backs; knights hoisted over said backs; visors pulled over said knights' faces.
+Bresson skims lightly over the drama that follows, referring to offscreen battles and informing us of who is wounded and why; Gawain expires along the way, touchingly loyal to his idealized knight (or, if you like, willfully blind to his killer's identity)--all to allow sufficient time for the final apocalypse.
+Bresson prepares for this with a montage sequence that builds momentum the way the earlier tournament did, out of carefully chosen and presented elements: bright blankets thrown over horses' backs; knights hoisted up high for mounting; visors pulled over the knights' faces.

-Guenevere argues for the primacy of her "us"--for the primacy of the love between her and Lancelot, above all else--and this may have provoked the war, but the knights' preparations show in turn the ultimate consequences of supporting Lancelot's cause: erased identities, mechanized humans, slaughter to follow.
-Guenevere's love as implied by her naked form--the wide hips eminently suitable for the passage of children she will never have the chance to bear-- inspires and encourages life.
-Lancelot's ostensibly higher duty leads to scenes of slaughter that recall the film's beginning, the difference being in the recurring image--here, a lone horse, bereft of any rider, running aimlessly through the forests.
+Guenevere argues for the primacy of her "us"--for the primacy of the love between her and Lancelot, above all else--and this may have provoked the war, but the knights' preparations show in turn the ultimate consequences of supporting Lancelot's cause (his "us") instead: erased identities, mechanized humans, general slaughter.
+Guenevere's love as implied by her naked form--the wide hips perfect for the passage of children she will never have the chance to bear-- inspires and encourages life; Lancelot's ostensibly higher duty leads to scenes of violence that recall the film's beginning, the difference being the recurring image of a lone horse, bereft of any rider, running aimlessly through the forests and final minutes of the film.
 Through this image Bresson suggests that the killings have stopped being war (the determined execution of national policy) and have become instead chaos, entropy, useless death.